great-expectations/great_expectations/docs/docusaurus/docs/cloud/set_up_gx_cloud.md

 To get the most out of GX Cloud, you'll need to request a GX Cloud Beta account, install GX Cloud, generate and record access tokens, set environment variables, and then start the GX Cloud agent.

-## Sign up for a GX Cloud beta account
+## Request a GX Cloud Beta account

-1. Go to the GX Cloud beta [sign-up page](#sign-up-for-a-gx-cloud-beta-account).
+1. Go to the GX Cloud Beta [sign-up page](https://greatexpectations.io/cloud).

 2. Complete the sign-up form and then click **Submit**.